dancinglightning/yaml_db/README.markdown

 All rake tasks will then be available to you.

+For better utf8 support you can add ya2yaml to your Gemfile and it will be used automatically for dumping.

 ## Usage

     rake db:data:dump   ->   Dump contents of Rails database to db/data.yml